 Garden by Willow Bridge

 After Willow Bridge was built in 2008, it tended to feature in all the garden photographs I took near the water race, whether looking upstream or downstream.
-It's hard to ignore such a strong, beautifully made feature!
-The Gunnera can make things interesting, though, as the huge leaves droop over the bridge.
-Don't let them push you in the cold water!
+The nearby Gunnera made things interesting, though, as the huge leaves drooped over the bridge.
+They were very keen to push wobbly people into the cold water!

 Roses By Willow Bridge